JobKeeper ending date extended

 Additional programs to support businesses

 The Commonwealth Government has introduced other measures to help businesses.
 In March 2020, the Instant Asset Write-Off maximum asset amount was increased to $150,000 and extended to 30 December 2020.
-This means that businesses can purchase assets valued up to $150,000 and write-off the entire amount in the financial year in which the asset was purchased and delivered.
+In October 2020, the threshold amount was removed (so there is no limit to the asset value) and in the instant asset write-off was extended until 30 June 2022.
 Find out more in How to Use the Extended Asset Write-Off in Your Business.

 The SME Guarantee Scheme is another program designed to help businesses overcome the challenges raised by the corona virus pandemic.